6XGate/bridgecmdr/README.md

 #### The Package

-> TODO: Update based on AppImage or snap or whatever...
+You should now have a package ending in `.AppImage` in the `dist` folder.

-You should now have a Raspbian package ending in `.deb` in the `out` folder.
-This package can be installed with `apt` on the Raspberry Pi.
+This package can be run like any other AppImage file.